Arrangements by Category(Click Below)

 Seventy Six Trombones

-What could be more barbershop than strutting around that stage to this tune from The Music Man?
-Time for energetic fun!
+What could be more barbershop than strutting around the stage to this tune from The Music Man?
+Time for some energetic fun, for both your group and your audiences!

 A wildly creative commentary on lonely life in the suburbs, this song can be sung in contest.
-You need to experience this offbeat tune at least one in your life.
+You need to experience this offbeat tune at least once in your life to believe it.

 Spaceman Medley